C3ETH/c3eth.github.io/content/en/catalyst/fund8/challenges/accelerate-decentralized-idenity/campaign-brief.md

 Supply chains tend to start as decentralized.
 Markets and trade routes emerge from the bottom of the producer market and are aggregated into centralized supply chains, eventually working their way down to the consumer.
 We want to explore new patterns of commerce in bottom-up supply chains that could open and expand the local reputation network into markets that are currently inaccessible, such as:

-Regenerative agriculture
+- Regenerative agriculture
-Locally produced art
+- Locally produced art
-Other forms of local commerce
+- Other forms of local commerce

 On the other side, distribution or demand-driven commerce has the potential to build a market force from the bottom-up that can engage the industrial global supply chain in ways that are not possible without establishing the voice and economic strength of the community digitally.

 For the supply chain challenge, we want to address two significant challenges:

-***Small Producer Problem***
+<u>Small Producer Problem</u>

 How can we create transparency as the bottom-up process meets the industrialized supply chains, cuts through the centralized distribution markets, and connects directly to the consumer?